 - be familiar with (and committed to completing) the entire CS50 curriculum; and

 - complete at least the first half of the course (up through and including Problem Set 5) prior to the start of the workshop.

 Depending on a teacher's prior experience working with this material, completion of this pre-work may take anywhere from 25-70 hours.
 We also encourage you to look through the modules on AP Computer Science Principles on the College Board website prior to attending the workshop, though we will be going over this information during the workshop as well.

 Participants are responsible for their transportation, accommodations, and dinner while attending the workshop.
 Breakfast, lunch, and snacks will be provided.

 - ability to devote 10+ hours per week over the summer to "taking" CS50's curriculum on their own (albeit with access to a network of fellow teachers)

 - 1+ years of prior CS teaching experience

 - committed to using CS50 in their classroom (and have the support of your school administrators or school district) and contributing to the CS50 for Educators online community throughout the year

-Upon completing your registration for the CS50 Educator Workshop you should receive an email confirmation from Picatic.
+Upon completing your registration for the CS50 Educator Workshop (register for the Plumerville Workshop or register for the Cambridge Workshop) you should receive an email confirmation from Picatic.
 If you do not, please let us know so we can help!

 CS50 is Harvard University's introduction to the intellectual enterprises of computer science and the art of programming for students less comfortable and more comfortable alike.